 We spend a lot of time making our homes child-proof but for some reason blinds often end up being overlooked.
-It’s vital to take the relevant precautions to ensure that your blinds are child-safe too.
+There’s no reason why any blind can’t be child safe if you take all the correct precautions.

 Do Not Place Furniture Near Blinds

 It sounds obvious but this is still something that happens frequently.
 What is essentially a piece of climbing apparatus to a child is often placed near to a window with free hanging cords.
 Make sure that cots, chairs and anything else that can be climbed onto are set back from your window area.
 It’s not always easy in limited space but is a good first step towards ensuring safety.

 There are a number of options for keeping blind cords out of reach of little hands and all reputable manufacturers these days will include at least one safety element with a new blind.

 Cleats are small plastic brackets that attach to your wall, allowing for loose cable to be wound around them.
 Ensure that they are at a suitable, out-of-reach height when you attach them.
 Whenever opening and closing your blinds, ensure that all loose cord is wound tightly around the cleat.
 These are mostly used for venetians but can be used for other blind styles too.

 Designed for roller blinds, this is similar in idea to a cleat although it is an enclosed box that contains the cord.
 The bracket is attached to the wall and the blind chain cut to size so that it fits around the hook on the bracket.
 The front of the box is then clipped on so that the chain passes through it when being opened and closed.
 It’s a very effective solution and also gives a very neat finish.